 Another highly cost-effective, and more environmentally friendly memorial trend is to use a GPS marker for the headstone.
 This technology allows families to find their deceased loved ones in a more high-tech way than ever before.

-According to a blog in GPS Track it, cemeteries such as Arlington and Calverton National Cemeteries are already implementing this technology as a way to benefit these natural cemeteries by only using natural materials versus the traditional headstone.
-The markers are apparently not visible above the ground and let out a signal that lets a GPS track the location.
+According to a , cemeteries such as Arlington and Calverton National Cemeteries are already implementing this technology as a way to benefit these natural cemeteries by only using natural materials versus the traditional headstone.
+The markers are above the ground and let out a signal that lets a GPS track the location.

 Another but equally unique and creative way to memorialize your loved one through jewelry is via personalized photo engraved jewelry.
 Beautiful keepsakes crafted of stainless steel that are laser engraved with a favorite photo.